Thelma Davidson Adair: Career

 Adair was an organizer for West Harlem Head Start Programs.
 In 1944 she was an organizer for Mt.
 Morris UPC's Project Uplift, a precursor to the Arthur Eugene and Thelma Adair Community Life Center Head Start.
 The center services more than 250 children throughout various locations in Harlem.
 Adair has published and written numerous articles on early childhood education.
 Her publications are authoritative guides for early childhood educators throughout the United States.

 In 1976, Adair was elected as a Moderator of the General Assembly for the Presbyterian Church, the first black woman to attain this role, travelling to 115 countries during her term.
-She is one of the original founders of Presbyterian Senior Services, and is a participant with the Fellowship of the "Least Coin", a worldwide prayer movement.
+She was one of the original founders of Presbyterian Senior Services, and was a participant with the Fellowship of the "Least Coin", a worldwide prayer movement.
 She was president of Church Women United from 1980 to 1984.

+Later life and death

 She was honored in 2011 by Congressman Charles Rangel.
 She attended the Selma, Alabama, 50th anniversary of the Selma to Montgomery marches across the Edmund Pettus Bridge.